6/2 Carson Road,

 – I have made a claim for workers compensation.
 After I was injured I sought medical attention and obtained a first medical certificate.
 Should I keep going to my doctor and obtaining workers compensation medical certificates?

-If your claim is not accepted, and you apply to WorkCover for an order for weekly payments of workers compensation, your employer’s insurer may argue that if you do not have medical certification then you should not be awarded compensation.
+If your workers compensation claim is not accepted, then the only way to get the claim determined in your favour is to make an application to WorkCover WA.
+In an application to WorkCover WA you must prove you are incapacitated as a ressult of the injury otherwise you will not receive weekly payments of compensation.
+Your employer’s insurer may argue that if you do not have medical certification then you should not be awarded compensation.
 In our experience such an argument is often accepted by WorkCover.

 – My medical certificate has expired.
 Is it acceptable to get my doctor to back date the medical certificate?